ENGFAKAYODE/Student-Engagement-Predictive-Analytics-Project-Saint-Louis-University/README.md

 | 6 | Age | 0.008 | 99.5% |
 | 7 | Encoded_Gender_Adv | 0.005 | 100.0% |

-> The model is identity-agnostic — it predicts churn based on *when* and *how long* a learner engages, not who they are.
+> The model is identity-agnostic.
+It predicts churn based on when and how long a learner engages, not who they are.

 ### 8.3 Confusion Matrix — Gradient Boosting (Before SMOTE)